History and Purpose

 Combined students will preferably schedule their comprehensive exams and prospectus defenses during the fourth and fifth semesters (and no later than the sixth), respectively.
 Most students find it preferable to schedule the prospectus defense after the comprehensive exam.
 Combined students should also write funding proposals during the 4th or 5th semesters (and intervening summer) so that they can depart for fieldwork after completing their exams and defenses.
 Combined students typically employ the summers after the 2nd and 4th semesters for pre-dissertation fieldwork and/or language study (and/or, in the case of the second summer, proposal writing).
 The principal period of fieldwork averages perhaps 18 months, but varies from 12 to 30.
 Combined students receiving their stipends from F&ES generally leave for the field after the 4th or 5th semesters, and those receiving their stipends from Anthropology after the 5th or 6th semesters.

 The Ph.D. program to which the combined student first applied is entirely responsible for his or her stipend and tuition.
 Funding for summer fieldwork, language study, and attendance at professional meetings, and funding for the principal period of fieldwork, are available from a variety of sources.
 Combined students are eligible for in-house grants from both Anthropology and F&ES.
-In the case of F&ES, these include research grants from the Tropical Resource Institute, conference travel grants from the Doctoral Program, and F&ES/YIBS research grants.
+In the case of F&ES, these include research grants from the Tropical Resource Institute, and conference travel grants from the Doctoral Program.
 In the case of Anthropology, these include the Williams and Albers Funds for research and the Schwartz Fund for conference travel.
-Combined students are also eligible for a wide range of intra-Yale grants for research and language study, including the Enders grant, and awards from the Agrarian Studies Program, the MacMillan Center, the various area studies councils, and a number of other area-specific grants.
-Five-six years of twelve-month support are available from the Graduate School or F&ES to combined students, and fixed summer support grants are available from F&ES (for a maximum of two years) to those students who first applied to F&ES and have not secured external support.
+Combined students are also eligible for a wide range of intra-Yale grants for research and language study, including the Enders grant, and awards from the MacMillan Center, the various area studies councils, and a number of other topic-specific grants.
+Five or six years of twelve-month support are available from the Graduate School or F&ES to combined students, and fixed summer support grants are available from F&ES (for a maximum of two years) to those students who first applied to F&ES and have not secured external support.

 The student who successfully completes the combined F&ES/Anthropology program receives a combined doctoral degree in Anthropology and F&ES, not two separate degrees.